edgio-docs/edgio-docs/guides/applications/v7/rest_api/authentication.md

 ## Generating Access Tokens {/*generating-access-tokens*/}

 Each request to our REST API service must be authorized through an access token.
-Access tokens provide temporary authorization (e.g., 5 minutes) to our REST API service.
+Access tokens provide temporary authorization (e.g., 1 minute), as determined by the API client's **Access Token Lifetime (Seconds)** option, to our REST API service.
 Once an access token expires, it may no longer be used to authorize requests.
 Attempting to authorize a request with an expired token will result in a `401 Unauthenticated Access` response.

 **Request syntax:** `POST https://{{ IDENTITY_TOKEN_DOMAIN }}/connect/token`